 I do find it amusing that critics think the film makes a lot of references to other cultural references like Huck Finn, Washington etc. and see it as propaganda.
 I think the general public would not see anything beyond the story.
 Or perhaps it’s just that I am not American.

 Still, a good story and enjoyable.
 Even if it just perpetuates the myth that the Pretty Women always get what they want.

 The musical numbers have a great style and panache, mixing conventional and experimental film making techniques.
 The remaining story was a bit of a cliché of goof-ball comedies of the period.
 It did have wit and a dry humor that kept the story going.
 But ultimately it’s the musical numbers (especially those pianos) that remain as memories of the film.

 I can see why this film is appreciated by those in the film industry.
 It sets a lot of standards for others to follow.
 I don’t know what all the fuss is about “Rosebud”, it’s clear to me that the sled represents the memories of Kane as a child, of a simpler and innocent time he is trying to recapture.

 A good and intriguing film that keeps you interested until the end (and isn’t that what it’s all about?).

 After a considerable amount of publicity, I saw this film in the theatre when it first came out.

-Michael Moore is unashamedly the centrepiece of the movie.
+Michael Moore is unashamedly the centerpiece of the movie.
 This is what gives all the interviews and stunts their cohesion and focuses the film.
 It would be a mistake to see this as Moore’s ego in flight.
-He has a self-depreciating sense of humour that may be more obvious in his TV show.
+He has a self-depreciating sense of humor that may be more obvious in his TV show.
 I think Moore understands the medium as well (if not better) than his critics and deliberately puts himself forwards as Satan’s little helper, prodding and needling people into saying (and doing) things they would not do if he was located behind the camera.

 Ultimately is success as a great social commentary on America, even it it reaches no conclusion.